openrport/openrport/README.md

 <!-- markdownlint-disable -->
-> This a repo in an effort to continue an opensource version of original cloudradar-monitoring rport
+> This a repo in an effort to continue an opensource version of original cloudradar-monitoring rport.
+> We are working to bring back all the component to opensource.
+Some documentation might be inconsistent
+> but will still be usable.

 ## At a glance